 Teams Reflecting and Problem Solving Around Emotional Needs and Challenging Behaviour

-We are now seeking a host organisation who would like to collaborate in hosting a further series of coaching sessions in 2015/2016.
+We are now seeking a host organisation who would like to collaborate in hosting a further series of coaching sessions in the coming years.
 Let us know if your team are interested.